otissv/is-schema-valid/README.md

 ##Usage
 The isSchemaValid method takes a schema and returns a function that takes an object.

+The returning function checks if object literal is the correct schema and returns an object with a valid key.
+Valid key will be true if the object passes or false if the object fails.

 ```
 import isSchema from 'is-schema-valid';